We love sharing our knowledge with you.

 Let us know if you'd like to learn more about a topic and you cannot find it here

-The favorite permitting process for a home owner or a developer that is going though an entitlement application, is the ministerial approval process.
-This is the most fastest way to get plans approved by the city.
+The ministerial approval process or also called "as of right" permitting is the most favorite permitting process for a home owner or a developer who wants to get the entitlements for their project.
+This is the fastest way to get plans approved by the city because the review process is streamlined.

 This Senate Bill sets an incredible precedent in housing for California as well as for entire US.
 It shows a commitment to transition from a suburban experience of the cities in California to a proper urban experience.
 This is an important step but with collaboration of the residents and support from the local government, it could be just a great intent without practical application.